 Under Basic Option, we provide benefits for the services listed below.
 You pay a \$25 copayment for each evaluation, and we pay any balances in full.
 This is a complete list of dental services covered under this benefit for Basic Option.
 You must use a Preferred dentist in order to receive benefits.
-For a list of Preferred dentists, please refer to the Preferred provider directory, visit our Web site at www.fepblue.org, or call us at the customer service number on the back of your ID card.
+For a list of Preferred dentists, go to www.fepblue.org and select "Provider Directory" to use our National Doctor & Hospital Finder, or call us at the customer service number on the back of your ID card.

-Basic Option dental benefits Basic Option Only Covered service We pay You pay Clinical oral evaluations Preferred: All charges in excess Preferred: \$25 copayment per Periodic oral evaluation of your \$25 copayment evaluation Limited oral evaluation Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Comprehensive oral evaluation Benefits are limited to a combined total of 2 evaluations per person per calendar year Radiographs Preferred: All charges in excess Preferred: \$25 copayment per Intraoral - complete series including bitewings of your \$25 copayment evaluation (limited to 1 complete series every 3 years) Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Bitewing - single film 5 an fulf in a m Qui Bitewings - two films Bitewings - four films Benefits are limited to a combined total of 4 films per person per calendar year Preventive Preferred: All charges in excess Preferred: \$25 copayment per Prophylaxis - adult (up to 2 per calendar year) of your \$25 copayment evaluation Prophylaxis - child (up to 2 per calendar year) Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Topical application of fluoride (prophylaxis not included) - child (up to 2 per calendar year) Sealant - per tooth, first and second molars only (once per tooth for children up to age 16 only) Not covered: Any service not specifically listed above Nothing All charges
+Basic Option dental benefits Basic Option Only Covered service We pay You pay Clinical oral evaluations Preferred: All charges in excess Preferred: \$25 copayment per Periodic oral evaluation of your \$25 copayment evaluation Limited oral evaluation Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Comprehensive oral evaluation Benefits are limited to a combined total of 2 evaluations per person per calendar year Radiographs Preferred: All charges in excess Preferred: \$25 copayment per Intraoral - complete series including bitewings of your \$25 copayment evaluation (limited to 1 complete series every 3 years) Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Bitewing - single film Fu) u8 Bitewings - two films Bitewings - four films Benefits are limited to a combined total of 4 films per person per calendar year Preventive Preferred: All charges in excess Preferred: \$25 copayment per Prophylaxis - adult (up to 2 per calendar year) of your \$25 copayment evaluation Prophylaxis - child (up to 2 per calendar year) Participating/Non-participating: Nothing Participating/Non-participating: You pay all charges Topical application of fluoride (prophylaxis not included) - child (up to 2 per calendar year) Sealant - per tooth, first and second molars only (once per tooth for children up to age 16 only) Not covered: Any service not specifically listed above Nothing All charges